1951 in film

-The year 1951 in film involved some significant events.
+The following events in film occurred in the year 1951.

 Top-grossing films

 United States

 The top ten 1951 released films by box office gross in the United States are as follows:

 International

 The highest-grossing 1951 films in countries outside of North America.

 Worldwide gross

 The following table lists known worldwide gross figures for several high-grossing films that originally released in 1951.
 Note that this list is incomplete and is therefore not representative of the highest-grossing films worldwide in 1951.
 This list also includes gross revenue from later re-releases.